heapwolf/liveswap/README.md

 utilize new code.

 # DESCRIPTION
-Liveswap does two things. **1.** Fork worker processes of some arbitrary module. **2.** Instruct a worker to use different code when it is safe to do so.
+Liveswap does two things. **1.** Fork worker processes with some arbitrary code. **2.** Instruct a worker to restart using different code after existing connections have been normally closed.
+Meanwhile at least one or more processes continue to run.

 # USAGE